Car insurance renewal guide

 3. Update your information: Provide accurate details about mileage, vehicle modifications, or changes in use (e.g., switching from personal to business use).

 4. Finalize your renewal: Choose your preferred method—online, through a broker, or in person.
 Many insurers now offer one-click renewals online for added convenience.
+Some insurers automatically renew your policy, but changes may be made to the renewal if required.
+Stay in touch with your provider to understand any changes for the coming year.

 What to do if your premium increases